ArghyaDas112358/570AI_Final_Project/README.md

 - `types.txt`: Contains the information about geometries of PixelAV dataset.

 ### Trained models
+First extract `model_zoo.zip` to extract all the models and to run the notebooks all the `trained_model`s folder is required to be inthe same directory.
 All the folder names with `trained_models` contain the trained models for different geometries and time slices.
 And also the mdmm and the non-mdmm training.

 Each trained models have a unique name assigned randomly to each model for easy identification.